 By identifying the patients for whom the model predicts a significant progression the

-at risk of progression.
-With the advent of new growth modulation techniques, these patients
+those at risk of progression.
+With the advent of new growth modulation techniques, these

-could also potentially receive early management of their curves to prevent further
+patients could also potentially receive early management of their curves to prevent

-progression and diminish the need for surgical correction and fusion of their curve.
+further progression and diminish the need for surgical correction and fusion of their

-Alternatively, by identifying the patients that will not progress immediately at the first
+curve.
+Alternatively, by identifying the patients that will not progress immediately at

-prediction model will not only have an impact for the patients at risk of progression but
+is.
+So, the prediction model will not only have an impact for the patients at risk of

-will also impact those that are braced despite having a low risk of progression.
+progression but will also impact those that are braced despite having a low risk of

 Patient enrollment: